Virgin Galactic's Richard Branson set to win space race against Bezos | DW | 11.07.2021

 "Will see you there to wish you the best," he wrote on Twitter.

-There was no well-wishing from the Bezos camp, with Bezos' Blue Origin company pointedly noting that Branson is not even set to cross what most countries see as the border of outer space.
+Ahead of the flight, Bezos' Blue Origin company pointedly noting that Branson is not even set to cross what most countries see as the border of outer space.

+But Bezos himself wished Branson "a successful and safe flight" on Instagram.

 Branson's VSS Unity will climb to over 80 kilometers, which the US air force and NASA considers to be the boundary between the Earth's atmosphere and outer space.
 But the World Air Sports Federation, known by its French acronym FAI, is the world governing body for air sports and defines human spaceflight differently.